deniscostadsc/playground/solutions/beecrowd/2729/problem.md

 ## Input

-The first input line contains an integer N (N < 100) that indicates the number of test cases that follows.
+The first input line contains an integer $N (N \lt 100)$ that indicates the number of test cases that follows.
 Each shopping list consists of a single line that contains from 1 to 1000 items or words composed only of lowercase letters (from one up to 20 chars), without accents and separated by a space.

 ## Output

-The output consist of N lines, each representing one of Valentina's shopping lists, with no items repeated and sorted in alphabetical order.
+The output consist of $N$ lines, each representing one of Valentina's shopping lists, with no items repeated and sorted in alphabetical order.